 Although the valuation methods listed above are all different approaches, the value of your home directly affects your home insurance policy & potential claims.
 This means that the details of your home insurance policy should be periodically reviewed and updated.
 For example, if your home assessment has increased by 15% this year, but your home insurance policy hasn’t been updated, this may mean that the ‘Replacement Value’ is lower than the assessed value – putting you in an ‘underinsured’ position.
 Updating your home insurance periodically will minimize this risk.

 Although it’s standard for insurance companies to automatically increase the re-build value of homes every year just to keep in line with inflation, these automatic adjustments for inflation may not precisely match the appreciation of your property.
 This is especially the case if you have done any significant upgrades.
 It’s essential to work closely with your insurance broker to ensure everyone is on the same page regarding the value of your home.

 Final Words on Your Homes Assessments & Your Home Insurance

 If the BC Assessment value of your home has increased year-over-year, it is safe to assume that the other forms of valuing your home will also show increases.
 These assessments could provide some insight into the value of your home if you were to sell it.
 However, it is important to periodically update your home insurance policy to ensure that the ‘Replacement Value’ stays aligned with your assessed value.
-For more information on assessing the value of your home and your home insurance details, feel free to get in contact with a representative who may be able to answer any questions you may have.
+For more information on assessing the value of your home and your home insurance details, feel free to contact a representative who can answer any questions you may have.